 *One last practice!

-*Actors take their props to the performance area and sit in
+*Actors take their props to the performance area and sit in their assigned areas.

 *The program begins!